Get yourself onboarded to DataHub#

 Raise Bugs: If you found a bug in the workflow, Please use this template to raise an issue.

-Share a New Enhancement: If you envision a new feature/documentation that would help your existing workflow, please use this template to submit a request.
+Share New Enhancement: If you envision a new feature/documentation that would help your existing workflow, please use this template to submit a request.

 Request Package Addition/Change: If you want to install new packages in R/Python/Julia as part of your hub, please raise a request using this template.